Collisions of red giants in galactic nuclei: Introduction

 Dynamical interactions between stars in stellar-dense environments, e.g., globular clusters and galactic centers, play a crucial role in driving the evolution of the host and determining its thermodynamic state \citep{Hut1992}.
 If the stellar density is sufficiently high, stars can collide with relative velocities comparable to the dispersion velocity of the host.
 In globular clusters, up to 40\% of main-sequence stars in the core would undergo a collision during the lifetime of the cluster \citep{HillsDay1976}.
 For clusters with very high number densities ($\gtrsim 10^{7}\pc^{-3}$), a star may suffer multiple such collisions \citep{DaleDavies2006}.

 Galactic centers are extreme environments where stars are densely packed (e.g., $10^{6}-10^{7}\pc^{-3}$ for nuclear clusters, \citealt{Neumayer+2020} and references therein) around a supermassive black hole (SMBH).
-Because the relative velocity between stars near the SMBH is roughly the Keplerian speed $\propto r^{-0.5}$, stars near the BH would collide at very high speeds (e.g., $v_{\rm rel}\gtrsim 2000$km/s within $\simeq 0.1\pc$ around a $10^{7}\Msol$ BH).
-If the kinetic energy of the collision ($\gtrsim10^{50}$~erg for a collision between two stars with mass $\mstar=1\Msol$ and $v_{\rm rel}\gtrsim 2000$ km/s) is greater than the binding energy of the stars ($10^{48}-10^{49}$~erg for $\mstar=1\Msol$), the stars would be completely destroyed, leaving behind an expanding gas cloud.
+Because the relative velocity between stars near the SMBH is roughly the Keplerian speed\footnote{\citet{Sellgren+1990} observed a decrease in the CO absorption line strength in the central region of our Galaxy, confirming that the velocity dispersion of stars increases toward the center.} $\propto r^{-0.5}$, stars near the BH would collide at very high speeds (e.g., $v_{\rm rel}\gtrsim 2000$km/s within $\simeq 0.1\pc$ around a $10^{7}\Msol$ BH).
+If the kinetic energy of the collision ($\gtrsim10^{50}$~erg for a collision between two stars with mass $\mstar=1\Msol$ and $v_{\rm rel}\gtrsim 2000$ km/s) is greater than the binding energy of the stars ($10^{48}-10^{49}$~erg for $\mstar=1\Msol$), the stars would be destroyed, leaving behind an expanding gas cloud.
 If even a small fraction of the collisional kinetic energy is converted into radiation, the high-velocity collision can generate a bright electromagnetic transient from the Galactic nucleus region.